 Generally, the Company receives a return on investment on its regulated assets for which a cash outflow has been made.
 Regulatory commissions can reach different conclusions about the recovery of costs, which can have a material impact on the Company's Consolidated Financial Statements.
 The Company believes it is probable that its regulated distribution and transmission utilities will recover their investments in long-lived assets, including regulatory assets.
 If the Company, or a portion of its assets or operations, were to cease meeting the criteria for application of these accounting rules, accounting standards for businesses in general would become applicable and immediate recognition of any previously deferred costs, or a portion of deferred costs, would be required in the year in which the criteria are no longer met, if such deferred costs were not recoverable in the portion of the business that continues to meet the criteria for application of the FASB Codification topic on Regulated Operations.
-If unable to continue to apply the FASB Codification provisions for Regulated Accounting included in the FASB Codification.
-In the Company's opinion, its regulated operations will be subject to the FASB Codification provisions for Regulated Operations for the FASB Codification provisions for Regulated Operations will be subject to the FASB Codification provisions for Regulated Operations will be subject to the FASB Codification provisions for Regulated Operations will be subject to the FASB Codification provisions for Regulated Operations will be subject to the FASB Codification provisions for Regulated Operations will be subject to the FASB Codification provisions for Regulated Operations will be subject to the FASB Codification provisions for Regulated Operations for the foreseeable future.
+If unable to continue to apply the FASB Codification provisions for Regulated Operations, the Company would be required to apply the provisions for the Discontinuation of Rate-Regulated Accounting included in the FASB Codification.
+In the Company's opinion, its regulated operations will be subject to the FASB Codification provisions for Regulated Operations for the foreseeable future.